FStarLang/fstar-vscode-assistant/README.md

 conventions that extension users may expect.
 Any contributions or suggestions to bring it more in line with existing conventions are most welcome.

-Also, I have been using this extension myself for the past couple of weeks, while developing it.
+Also, I have been using this extension myself only for the past couple of weeks, while developing it.

 ## Running it in development mode